khaosans/simple-server/README.md

 ******simple-service******

 This simple service is an api that allows for the storage of a string which could also be a url.
 This url is cached in the server once a url is posted like below.
 There is also a required database for persistence.
-In addition to the local cache, the get is cache on the browser with a max-age of 10 seconds.
+In addition to the local cache, the GET is cached on the browser with a max-age of 10 seconds.

 Some improvements that could be done:
 ```